Showing posts with label elephants. Show all posts

 2008 ~ Friday, April 18, Spent the day at Grassmere Zoo, with grandkids in Nashville, Tennessee

-Friday afternoon at 12:00 P.M.
-Lora called and said she and the kids were going to Grassmere Zoo in Nashville and she asked if I wanted to go with them.
+Friday afternoon at 12:00 P.M., Lora called and said she and the kids were going to the Grassmere Zoo in Nashville, and she asked if I wanted to go with them.

-In the Savannah loop, we saw three brown African Elephants, Hadari, Sukari, and Kiba they were standing next to a huge bolder, one of the elephants was holding a large stick with his trunk, and a Zookeeper was standing with them.
+In the Savannah loop, we saw three brown African Elephants, Hadari, Sukari, and Kiba.
+They were standing next to a giant boulder, one of the elephants was holding a large stick with his trunk, and a Zookeeper was standing with them.

-We saw one giraffe bending down to eat the lush green grass, and another giraffe standing straight and tall.
-There are six different types of giraffes at the Grassmere Zoo they have reticulated and Masai giraffes.
+We saw one giraffe bending down to eat the lush green grass, while another stood straight and tall.
+There are six different types of giraffes at the Grassmere Zoo: reticulated and Masai giraffes.

 African Elephants